 All stories have a character conflict – it is this conflict that should drive the story

-- Man vs. Man (Characters against characters) Example: The Dark Knight
+- Character vs. Character – Example: The Dark Knight

-- Man vs. Nature (characters may face storms, earthquakes, tornados, natural disasters, etc.) Example: Into the Wild
+- Character vs. Nature (characters may face storms, earthquakes, tornados, natural disasters, etc.) Example: Into the Wild

-- Man vs. Himself (internal battles & struggles with one’s feelings, desires, physical or mental limitations, etc.) Example: Falling Down
+- Character vs. Self (internal battles & struggles with one’s feelings, desires, physical or mental limitations, etc.) Example: Falling Down

-- Man vs. Society (battles with culture, education, politics) Example: Hunger Games
+- Character vs. Society (battles with culture, education, politics, race) Example: Hunger Games

-- Man vs. The Unknown or Man vs. Supernatural (any unknown future, enemy, situation, feelings, etc.) Example: Ghostbusters
+- Character vs. The Unknown or Character vs. Supernatural (any unknown future, enemy, situation, feelings, etc.) Example: Ghostbusters

-- Man vs. God/Religion (battles and struggles with one’s understanding and/or relationship to religion, God and/or figures representing religion) Example: Evan Almighty
+- Character vs. God/Religion (battles and struggles with one’s understanding and/or relationship to religion, God and/or figures representing religion) Example: Evan Almighty

-- Man vs. Machine (or technology) – (when mankind battles the power of technology and that results in machine taking on or taking over for man).
+- Character vs. Machine (or technology) – (when humans battle the power of technology and that results in a machine taking on or taking over for man).
 Example: Ex Machina

 **While other categories exist, these are the most prevalent.